Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

 Accommodation and Support: Therapists assist clients in identifying environments where they thrive and finding suitable accommodations that can alleviate challenging situations so they don't have to mask their true selves.

-Acknowledging Barriers: Neurodivergent-affirming therapists recognize the unique barriers neurodivergent individuals face.
+Acknowledging Barriers: Neurodiversity-affirming therapists recognize the unique barriers neurodivergent individuals face.
 They work with you to navigate these challenges by focusing on changing the environment rather than trying to change you.

 Adding Environmental Changes: Therapists incorporate adjustments suited to each client's needs, such as adjusting communication methods (i.e., written vs. verbal) to enhance the efficacy of therapy or coaching sessions.

-How is Blue Sky Learning a Neurodivergent-Affirming Practice?
+How is Blue Sky Learning a Neurodiversity-Affirming Practice?

 Blue Sky Learning is a coaching, counselling, and consulting business founded by Dana Daniels, who is dedicated to fostering an inclusive space where equity, diversity, and well-being are prioritized.